-Response: This area of the city is a highly developed area which has been nicknamed "Cure Corridor" just east of Scottsdale's only freeway corridor and along the Shea Boulevard corridor.
-The proposal is placed within an already intense and active area.
-The inclusion of a residential project will compliment and support the existing nearby commercial and retail uses.
+Response: This area of the city is a highly developed area just east of the City's only freeway corridor and along the Shea Boulevard corridor.
+The proposal is placed within an

 Goals and Approaches 4.
 Enhance the design of streets and public spaces to improve Scottsdale's visual quality, experience, Sonoran Desert context, and social life.